-SECTION 7.
-PUBLIC HEARING AND NOTICE: The Planning Commission and Governing Body shall fix a reasonable time for hearing of an appeal or other matter referred to it.
+SECTION 9.
+PUBLIC HEARING AND NOTICE: The Board of Zoning Appeals shall fix a reasonable time for hearing of an application or other matter referred to it.
 Notice of the time, place, and subject of such hearing shall be published once in the official newspaper at least twenty (20) days prior to the date fixed for hearing.
-A copy of said notice shall be mailed to each party to the appeal and to the Planning Commission.
+A copy of said notice shall be mailed to each party to the application and to the Board of Zoning Appeals.

-SECTION 8.
+SECTION 10.
 POWERS AND JURISDICTIONS: The Board of Zoning Appeals shall administer the details of appeals or other matters referred to it regarding the application of the Zoning Ordinance.
 The Board shall have the following specific powers: